Back To Top

 The best rowing machines are a great way to get a full-body, muscle-building, fat-burning workout without leaving the house.
 Rowing requires many different muscle areas, increases your heart rate, and boosts your metabolism.

-We tried many of the top rowing machines like the Concept2 RowErg which helps you track professional-grade workout stats, or the internet-connected Hydrow which offers virtual on-demand and live classes to find which are worth the money and a place in your home.
+We tried many of the top rowing machines like the Concept2 RowErg, which helps you track competition-level workout stats, or the internet-connected Echelon Smart Rower, offering virtual on-demand and live classes for a monthly fee.

 Rowers might be some of the best exercise machines to lose weight, but they do take up a lot of space.
-Fortunately, we found the foldable designs on the Echelon Smart Rower and NordicTrack RW900 easy to use, which allowed us to tuck the machines away after a workout.
+Fortunately, we found the foldable designs on the NordicTrack RW900 and ProForm 750R easy to use, which allowed us to tuck the machines away after a workout.

-There are also several styles of rowing machine with water, air-based, and magnetic models.
-We were impressed with the Hydrow's near-quiet magnetic system, but the machine will set you back $2,500/£2,000 and there's a recurring $38/£38 monthly membership fee.
+There are also several styles of rowing machines with water, air-based, and magnetic models.
+We were very impressed with the Hydrow's near-silent magnetic system, but the machine has a premium price tag.

-Helpfully, you can find some rowers for $1,000/$800 or less, which is why we've tested several rowers across a range of budgets, in a variety of styles and resistance types, to help you find the best rowing machine to help you hit your fitness goals.
+Handily, you don't have to spend a fortune to get a decent rowing machine though.
+That's why we've listed eight rowers across a range of budgets, in a variety of styles and resistance types, to help you find the best rowing machine that will help you hit your fitness goals.

 The best rowing machines you can buy right now